Home / Helpful Guides / IRS Guides Summarized / Publication 529

 Which older deduction categories no longer operate the same way

 The publication identifies the major categories suspended by TCJA: unreimbursed employee expenses (travel, uniforms, tools, home office for employees), tax preparation fees, investment advisory and management fees, safe deposit box rental, hobby expenses (to the extent of hobby income), and certain legal fees.
 These were previously deductible to the extent they exceeded 2% of AGI.
-The suspension is scheduled to last through the end of 2025, but legislative changes could extend or modify these rules.
+OBBBA §70114 made the §67(g) suspension permanent in July 2025, so the categories listed above are no longer scheduled to come back at the end of 2025.

 What narrow categories still matter under current law

 Several miscellaneous deductions survive because they were never subject to the 2% floor.
-These include gambling losses (deductible up to gambling winnings), the deduction for estate tax attributable to income in respect of a decedent, certain unrecovered pension investments, impairment-related work expenses for disabled employees, and repayments of amounts over $3,000 held under a claim of right.
-The publication explains each of these in detail, including where they are reported on the return.
+These include gambling losses (for tax years 2026 and later, deductible up to the lesser of 90% of losses or gambling winnings under OBBBA §70114.
+For 2025, still deductible up to winnings), the deduction for estate tax attributable to income in respect of a decedent, certain unrecovered pension investments, impairment-related work expenses for disabled employees, and repayments of amounts over $3,000 held under a claim of right.
+The publication explains each of these in detail, including where they’re reported on the return.

 How this publication mainly prevents outdated deduction claims

 In practice, the primary value of Publication 529 under current law is preventive.
-It helps taxpayers avoid claiming deductions that will be disallowed, which can trigger IRS notices, accuracy penalties, and wasted time on amended returns.
-For taxpayers who are unsure whether a specific expense is deductible, the publication provides a current-law answer organized by category.
+It helps taxpayers avoid claiming deductions that’ll be disallowed, which can trigger IRS notices, accuracy penalties, and wasted time on amended returns.
+For taxpayers who aren’t sure whether a specific expense is deductible, the publication provides a current-law answer organized by category.
 For how deductions compare to credits, see our guide on tax credits vs. tax deductions.

 Why unreimbursed employee expense folklore still causes errors